razorheadfx/mdlog/README.md

 ## Sun, 09.12.2018
 - TODO: Call Johnathan Strider
 ```
-  - use the current timestamp as seed for the rng
-  - 35% chance for a call; uniform probability for each person

 - find TODOS: build simple parser and output generator to list todos and their associated tasks
 ```
 # mdlog example file